ahnpj/incident-response-and-investigations/identity-and-email-compromise-investigations/business-email-compromise-mailbox-rule-abuse-investigation/investigation-walkthrough.md

 4. Remove hidden anchor.
 Example: <a id="1-reconnaissance-activity--service-enumeration-analysis"></a>
 -->

+<a id="-1-initial-access-analysis-email-artifact-review"></a>

 <details>
 <summary><strong>▶ 1) Initial Access Analysis: Email Artifact Review</strong><br>
  → identifying the initial attacker contact and entry point using preserved email evidence.
 </summary><br>

-*Goal:* Determine how the attacker first engaged the victim and establish the earliest observable point of compromise.
+**Goal:** Determine how the attacker first engaged the victim and establish the earliest observable point of compromise.

-<a id="-1-initial-access-analysis-email-artifact-review"></a>

 To identify the initial access vector in this Business Email Compromise investigation, analysis began with a review of the email artifacts provided as part of the evidence set.
 In BEC incidents, phishing and social engineering are the primary mechanisms used to establish trust and initiate fraudulent activity, making email content the most reliable source for understanding how the incident began.